German election: SPD makes major gains against Merkel's CDU | DW | 02.09.2021

 Voters trust the SPD when it comes to ensuring adequate wages, securing old-age pensions, family policies, and child care.
 The CDU/CSU continues to win over most voters in the area of economic policy and in dealing with the COVID crisis.
 As before, the Greens are considered to have the greatest competence in environmental and climate policy.
 And the FDP has digitization as its area of expertise.

 There has been a significant shift in what German voters see as the most important topics the next government has to deal with.
-One-third said environmental and climate protection was the most pressing issue.
-Before the last general election in 2017, only one in ten had put climate protection at the top of their list.
+One-third said environmental protection and climate change were the most pressing issues.
+Before the last general election in 2017, only one in ten had put these topics at the top of their list.

 Now, 20% of those polled said immigration was the most important topic — down from 47% four years ago.